The Story of George Harrison’s Last Tour

 So, whenever Harrison’s thoughts turned to doing another tour after 1974, he would quickly beg off any plans, foreseeing more frustration than joy in the practice.
-That is, until 1991, when longtime buddy Eric Clapton made it a little tougher for his fellow guitar player to say no. Slowhand offered to tour with Harrison, while backed by Clapton’s live band, for a handful of dates in Japan.
+That is, until 1991, when longtime buddy Eric Clapton made it a little tougher for Harrison to say no. Clapton offered to tour with Harrison, while backed by Clapton’s live band, for a handful of dates in Japan.

 “Eric suggested to me it … would be a good time if I wanted to do a concert tour because he was not working and him and his band were available to become my band,” Harrison said in a press conference.
 “And that was one reason why I thought about working was because Eric asked me.”